 If none of these documents can be provided and at the Spartanburg Housing's discretion, a third party who knows the person may attest to the person's identity.
-The certification must be provided in a format acceptable to Spartanburg Housing and be signed in the presence of a Spartanburg Housing representative or Spartanburg Housing notary public.
+The certification must be provided in a format acceptable to Spartanburg Housing and be signed in the presence of a Spartanburg Housing representative by the family member whose information or notary public.

-Legal identity will be verified for all applicants at the time of eligibility determination and in cases where Spartanburg Housing has reason to doubt the identity of a person representing him or herself to be a tenant or a member of a tenant family.
+Legal identity will be verified for all applicants at the time of eligibility determination and in cases where Spartanburg Housing has reason to doubt the identity of a person representing <a href="https://hittage.com/hitt